-The authority agreed the departure of 1 employee in 2017/18, incurring liabilities of £35k (£91k in 2016/17).
-All five terminations in 2016/17 were for voluntary redundancy.
+The authority agreed the departure of 1 employee in 2018/19, incurring liabilities of £5k (1 employee in 2017/18 incurring liabilities of £37k).

 Note 35.
 DEFINED BENEFIT PENSION SCHEMES

 Participation in Pension Schemes

 As part of the terms and conditions of employment of its officers, the authority makes contributions towards the cost of post-employment benefits.
 Although these benefits will not actually be payable until employees retire, the authority has a commitment to make the payments that need to be disclosed at the time that employees earn their future entitlement.